-The calendar below includes significant cultural and faith days recognised by New Zealand’s ethnic communities.
+The calendar below includes significant cultural and faith days recognised by New Zealand’s Ethnic Communities.
 It is not an exhaustive list – there will be other events and dates which are not included.

 Please note, dates with a single asterisk (*) may vary by country of origin, while those marked with two asterisks (**) may vary based on the Lunar cycle.